macadmins/nudge/README.md

 ## Tools that work with Nudge
 Any MDM that supports the installation of packages (.pkgs) and profiles (.mobileconfig) can deploy and enforce Nudge.

-If you are able to host JSONs, you can optionally pass a URL to Nudge.
-If you are not able to host JSON files, you can deploy a local JSON to `/Library/Preferences/com.github.macadmins.Nudge.json`

 ## Nudge functionality overview
 - Nudge consists of the following three components
  - Nudge.app installed to `/Applications/Utilities/Nudge.app`